soniabrami/toddmotto.github.io/_posts/2015-12-14-directive-to-directive-communication-with-require.md

 - Angular
 ---

-Communication between Directives can be done in various ways, when dealing with Directives that have a hierarchical relationship between them, we can use Directive Controllers to talk between them.
+Communication between Directives can be done in various ways.
+When dealing with Directives that have a hierarchical relationship we can use Directive Controllers to talk between them.

-In this article, we'll build a tabs Directive that uses another Directive to add the tabs, using the `require` property of a Directive's definition Object.
+In this article we'll build a `tabs` Directive that uses another Directive to add the tabs, using the `require` property of a Directive's definition Object.

 First let's define the HTML: